ekqt/ekqtblog/src/data/understanding-rest-client-for-vs-code.md

 ## Why am I choosing REST Client

 It's always good to have options.
-However, the main selling point for me was that REST Client does have the upper hand over Postman given that requests are handily available at the root directory of your projects and can be distributed to everyone in the development team.
+However, the main selling point for me was that REST Client does have the upper hand over Postman, given that requests are handily available at the root directory of your projects and can be distributed to everyone in the development team.
 This makes it easy to test your HTTP requests and ensure that your application development is progressively being made the right way.
-So give it a try, below you will find a link to a Github repository with all of the example requests listed above.
+So give it a try, below you will find a link to a GitHub repository with all the example requests listed above.
 Download/Pull the repository, install REST Client and test it out.

 [understandingRESTClient](https://github.com/ekqt/understandingRESTClient)